-Several news organizations, including the Wall Street Journal recently reported that Wal-Mart received a clean record from the foreign investment investigation, sourced from officials close to the issue.
+Several news organization, including the Wall Street Journal recently reported that Wal-Mart received a clean record from the foreign investment investigation, sourced from officials close to the issue.

 But it may be too premature to claim an “all-clear” given the probe was sent to the India’s central bank for review last year, and that enforcement directorate has not yet released its findings.